The Office of the Ombudsman

 The Office of the Ombudsman provides an impartial review of unresolved complaints.
 Our role is to listen to all sides of a complaint and determine whether the process or outcome was fair and reasonable.
 Customer complaints are a vital source of feedback, and we can use this information to make recommendations on how to improve our services.
 The decisions made within the office are final.

-We encourage you to get in touch with us via email or telephone.
+We encourage you to get in touch with us via telephone.
 Please follow our escalation process below.

 Step 1: Contact Customer Care

 This is your first touch point.
-You can contact our Customer Care team by email, phone, or regular mail.
+You can contact our Customer Care team by phone.
 Our front-line agents have the tools, support and training to quickly understand and resolve complaints or concerns.

 - Phone: 1-888-774-3111 between 8 a.m. – 6 p.m.
 (ET) for general inquiries;